EstebanDalelR/orbitMovies/README.md

 Everything was made using [NextJS](https://nextjs.org/), [React](https://reactjs.org/) and [TailwindCSS](https://tailwindcss.com/), and was deployed for free in [Vercel](https://vercel.com/).

 ## Result
 The product is a mobile-first, server-side rendered searchable UI that preloads the Top and Popular movies, connected using both authentication methods that proves that no Angular is needed and that the job should be mine.

-Also, the pages gets a [perfect score in the speed test](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Forbit-movies.vercel.app%2F&tab=mobile).
+Also, the page gets a [perfect score in the Google's speed test](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Forbit-movies.vercel.app%2F&tab=mobile).

 ## Live Page
 You can see the live deploymentent [here](https://orbit-movies.vercel.app/).